Sex and Sexuality Discrimination

 Demonstrating Discrimination

 Sex discrimination is often easier to pick up on than discrimination around someone’s sexuality.
 For a start, sexuality is not obvious, whereas someone’s sex is.
-The important thing is that employers create a level playing field and not, for example, promote single people over women who might become pregnant and take maternity leave, for example.But sexism can be difficult to prove.
+The important thing is that employers create a level playing field and do not promote single people over women who might become pregnant and take Maternity Leave, for example.But sexism can be difficult to prove.
 If someone has been abusing you because of your sex, and you’re a minority in the workplace, then that’s quite clear.
 But a number of high-profile sex discrimination cases, particularly in places where institutional sexism is still rife, such as the police force or financial institutions, have foundered because it’s been impossible to decide for certain if someone’s lack of promotion is the result of sexism, or other factors.

 Complications with Sexuality

-One issue that arises with sexuality that doesn’t generally occur with sex discrimination is that peoples’ religious beliefs might cause problems.
-In the same way that someone’s sexuality is now something to be respected, people have a right for their religious views to be tolerated and respected too.
-When it comes to religious beliefs that, for example, homosexuality is a sin, then a collision course is inevitable.The rule is clear though, for both people involved, regardless of their views, they must put them to one side and treat each other with respect.
+One issue that arises with sexuality that doesn’t generally occur with sex discrimination is that people’s religious beliefs might cause problems.
+In the same way that someone’s sexuality is now something to be respected, people have a right for their religious views to be tolerated and respected, too.
+When it comes to religious beliefs that, for example, homosexuality is a sin, then a collision course is inevitable.The rule is clear that both people involved, regardless of their views, must treat each other with respect.
 Neither is allow to harass or bully the other, and if they do, then action can be taken, either by those directly involved, or by work colleagues who witness what is going on is wrong.

 Another difference between sex discrimination and sexuality discrimination is that you are not required to disclose your sexuality at work.
 Some employers may ask the question as part of an equal opportunities monitoring exercise but you do not have to answer the question.